 Main image

 If you have ever learnt about winemaking history in Europe, you’ll have heard of the Great French Wine Blight.
-This blight was caused by the Phylloxera insect, and it led to devastation across the majority of European vineyards in the mid-nineteenth century.
+This devastating event is a significant part of phylloxera history, caused by the Phylloxera insect, which led to devastation across the majority of European vineyards in the mid-nineteenth century.
 So, what is this pest?
 What enabled its spread, and what was the extent of its damage?
 And how have grape growers combatted it over the years?

 What is phylloxera?